cue232s/Documentation/ETHLendWhitePaper.md

 <p>Democracy to lending market.
 Blockchain-based lending removes barriers between segregated lending markets.
 By using ETH and the Ethereum network, lenders and borrowers can arrange loan transactions from anywhere to anyone, address-to-address.
 The effect is that there is more liquidity available at markets that have been previously restricted or segregated.
 Moreover, by using this structure lenders and borrowers do not need banks to transfer the loan capital back and forth.
 Therefore, fractioned and divided global lending market becomes more democratic and accessible.</p>

 <p>Global liquid pool on supply and demand.
 When the lending market becomes a whole instead of fractioned, there is more access to competition.
-Access to capital ensures that borrowers have more choices and the interest rate is lower due to increase in competition.
+Access to capital ensures that borrowers have more choices and the

+	est rate is lower due to increase in competition.
 For the lenders it results that there are more options to fund and to choose the risk from instead of relying on local lending market offerings.</p>

 <p>Access to finance.
 Crypto-currencies do provide basic banking needs for the unbanked.
 We should always reminded ourselves that there is 2.5 billion people that do not have a decent access to the banking system.
 Since banks are the general source of finance, the unbanked do not have sufficient access to finance either.</p>